 Reaction & Thoughts:

-Breaking Away, directed by Peter Yates, was the “sleeper hit” of 1979 — a low-budget, unpretentious dramedy that took audiences and critics by surprise.
-It deserved all the accolades, and it has aged well.
+Brilliantly directed by Peter Yates (Eyewitness and Krull), Breaking Away was the unexpected “sleeper hit” of 1979.
+This is a relatively low-budget, unpretentious dramedy that took audiences and critics by surprise.
+Funny, endearing and sincerely heartfelt, the film greatly deserved all the praise that it got, and it has aged well.

 The cast is perfect.
-Christopher is terrific as a local cyclist obsessed with the Italian culture.
+Dennis Christopher is terrific as a local cyclist obsessed with Italian culture.
 Barbara Barrie (Oscar-nominated) and Paul Dooley (Popeye) nearly steal the film as Christopher’s long-suffering parents.
 Dooley, in particular, has some great lines.
 Look closely for the great P.J.
 Soles (Halloween and Rock ‘n’ Roll High School).
-With Hart Bochner and Amy Wright.
+With Hart Bochner (Supergirl) and Amy Wright (The Deer Hunter).

 Conclusions & Final Thoughts:

 Breaking Away is a 40-year-old movie that hasn’t dated one bit.
 There is so much here that’s still relevant today, and there is also something utterly irresistible about underdogs triumphing over big obstacles.
 Breaking Away is a little gem.
 Highly recommeded!
 Followed by a short-lived TV series.
 Color, 101 minutes, Rated PG.